uswitch/ustyle/styleguide/content/language/microcopy.md

   </div>
 </div>

-An introduction to button text, usually one to two lines, that provides a reason to click the accompanying button
+An introduction to button text, usually one to two lines, that provides a reason to click the accompanying button.

 This is only used on editorial pages.
 Sentence case should be used, no exclamation points, and the text must relate to the button and its action.
 A CTA should not end with punctuation (unlike a standard paragraph).

 Should not be more than two lines, usually made up of a title and copy.

 <span id="Form text, form labels"></span>
 **Form text, form labels**

 Description of what information is required from the user.
 Always aim for clarity and be consistent – if using questions ('Where do you live?') or statements ('Address')

 Second person is acceptable, and use tool tips to explain any terms that may be unfamiliar

 Form label naming conventions:
 - First name
 - Last name
 - Date of birth
 - Email
 - Password
 - Postcode
 - Address
 - Main account holder’s name
 - Driver’s name
 - Employment status
 - Annual income (before tax)

 <span id="Placeholder text for fields"></span>
 **Placeholder text for fields**

 Pre-populated text in a field that is supposed to serve as an example or a necessary instruction.

 We only use placeholder text for instructions, as a last resort, when we have no space for labels, or for email/password.

 Symbols can be used (e.g. £ ) and we use sentence case.
 Our standard placeholder text is: